-The Germans wrote down everything Curveball had to say, but passed along their doubt when they handed the report to their US counterparts.
+The Germans wrote down everything Curveball had to say, but passed along their doubts when they handed the report to their American counterparts.
 No matter.
 The Bush Administration and Curveball were pointed in the same direction.

 As much as nicknames can be used to send countries to war, they can also help topple presidents.

 In the early 70’s Deep Throat was not only the name of a controversial pornographic film, it was also the nickname for an informant who leaked classified information to Bob Woodward at the Washington Post.

 Many years later we know that person to be Mark Felt, an FBI Associate Director.
 Because of his high profile position, Felt could not run afoul of the Nixon Administration.
 So, he went undercover with cloak and dagger methods.
 If Woodward wanted to meet, he would place a red flag in a potted plant on his balcony.
 Then Deep Throat would mark up Woodward’s New York Times by circling numbers and words of the pages on when to meet and whether to bring Chinese food.
 From there Woodward would meet his source in an underground parking lot and receive damaging information that would lead to the resignation of a sitting president.

 Not only can nicknames help bring down a politician; they can help save someone’s life.